Worker's Compensation Law Firm in Columbus

 Additional benefits are also available.
-For more information, reach out to an experienced workers' comp lawyer in Columbus near you.
+For more information, reach out to an experienced workers' comp lawyer in Columbus.

-- File a First Report of Injury (FROI) to the Ohio Bureau of Workers' Compensation (BWC) is an essential step in initiating your claim.
+- File a First Report of Injury (FROI): Submitting a FROI to the Ohio Bureau of Workers' Compensation (BWC) is an essential step in initiating your claim.
 This report provides crucial information about your injury and its circumstances.

-How Long Do I Have to File a Workers' Comp Claim?
+How Long Do I Have to File a Workers' Comp Claim in Ohio?

 In Ohio, you have one year from the date of the workplace injury or death to file a workers' compensation claim.
 If you contracted an illness at the workplace, you have two years to file a claim.